vcsjones/vcsjones.dev/_posts/2016-10-17-crypto-in-dotnet-core.md

 slower. `SHA1CryptoServiceProvider` uses the now-legacy CAPI implementation in Windows, and `SHA1Cng` uses CAPI's successor, CNG.

-Crutially, each primitive shares a common base.
+Crucially, each primitive shares a common base.
 The examples above all inherit from the abstract class [`SHA1`][1].
 These abstract classes provide a static method called `Create` which act as factory method. `Create` on `SHA1` has a return type of `SHA1`.